 - Staging of materials and equipment in the parking lane on the southside of Evans Avenue between Rankin Street and Quint Street continues.
 This condition is anticipated to remain until 2023.

-- Potholing will take place at the end of November on Jerrold Avenue between Phelps Street and the Caltrain railroad tracks as the contractor surveys for underground utilities.
+- Potholing continues on Jerrold Avenue between Phelps Street and the Caltrain railroad tracks as the contractor surveys for underground utilities.

 Click on the [ ] icon in the top right to open the map on your smartphone to view directly and save.